13 OTC Skin Care Products Dermatologists Love

 “SkinCeuticals C E Ferulic Vitamin C Serum for Skin is my go-to to help lightly reduce pigmentation and give radiant skin and stimulates collagen production.
 It’s the best antioxidant on the market.” —Alexander L. Blinski, MD, founder and injection specialist of Plump Cosmetics & Injectables in New York City.

 Best facial scrub

-"Any dermatologist will tell you that a topical retinoid is an essential part of any anti-aging routine.
+“Any dermatologist will tell you that a topical retinoid is an essential part of any anti-aging routine.
 Retinoids, which dermatologists use primarily for acne, also have potent anti-aging benefits, including the elimination of fine lines and wrinkles.
-Until recently, retinoids could only be purchased with a doctor's prescription.
+Until recently, retinoids could only be purchased with a doctor’s prescription.
 Now there is one available over the counter!
-Differin Gel 0.1% is a gentle, effective topical retinoid the can help with acne and prevent skin aging.
-A little goes a long way with these products, so you only want to use a pea-sized amount to the entire face nightly." —Joyce Imahiyerobo-Ip, MD, director of cosmetic dermatology at South Shore Medical Center in Norwell, Massachusetts.
-Get the scoop on the best anti-aging secrets dermatologists won't tell you for free.
+Differin Gel 0.1% is a gentle, effective topical retinoid that can help with acne and prevent skin aging.
+A little goes a long way with these products, so you only want to use a pea-sized amount to the entire face nightly.” —Joyce Imahiyerobo-Ip, MD, of Vibrant Dermatology in Dedham, Massachusetts.
+(Get the scoop on the best anti-aging secrets dermatologists won’t tell you for free.)

 Best moisturizing cream